tgttunstall/protvar-scripts/README.md

 ##########################
 # BIOGRID DATA PROCESSING: At each step, an input file is read and
- output file is generated, which then acts as the input for the next stage.
+# output file is generated, which then acts as the input for the next stage.
+# Files requred:
+# pv_db.ini: config file containing the PV DB conn details for stage 2
 ##########################

 Step1.
 Download data from Biogrid and extract human related interactions and format header.